Affiliate links on Android Authority may earn us a commission. Learn more.

 How to upload photos to iCloud to sync across devices

-To upload images to iCloud, go to your Photos settings on your Apple device, go to the iCloud section, and switch the sync function on.
-You will also need to decide if you want optimized versions kept on your device or the full versions.
+To upload images to iCloud, go to Photos settings on your Apple device, then switch on iCloud Photos.
+You'll also need to decide if you want storage-optimized versions kept on your device, or full-quality media.

 JUMP TO KEY SECTIONS